Noam-Sasson/cogrobs-project/README.md

 ## Description

 This repository contains the code for the cogrobs project.
-The project is a final submition for the course "Cognitive Robots" at the University of Technion Israel.\\
+The project is a final submition for the course "Cognitive Robots" at the University of Technion Israel.<br>
-The project includes an online-planner that outputs instructions for the robots, and a simulation that runs on Webots.\\
+The project includes an online-planner that outputs instructions for the robots, and a simulation that runs on Webots.

 ## About the project